Backgrounder on Licensing Yucca Mountain

 Once the application was docketed, the NRC's technical staff began a detailed and comprehensive review.
 This review involved NRC staff and contractor employees with expertise in many technical and scientific disciplines.
 They were experts in geochemistry, hydrology, climatology, structural geology, volcanology, seismology and health physics, as well as chemical, civil, mechanical, nuclear, mining, materials and geological engineering.
 The Center for Nuclear Waste Regulatory Analyses in San Antonio, Texas, the NRC's federally-funded research and development center, provided technical assistance.

 As part of its review, the NRC staff asked for more information from DOE regarding the application.
 These requests and DOE's responses are publicly available, unless they contain sensitive security, privacy, or proprietary information.

 The NRC staff published the final volumes of its Safety Evaluation Report in January 2015.
 In the Safety Evaluation Report, the NRC staff found that DOE's license application met the regulatory requirements for the proposed repository, with two exceptions: DOE had not obtained certain land withdrawal and water rights necessary for construction and operation of the repository.
 The NRC staff therefore recommended that the Commission not authorize construction of the repository until, among other things, these regulations were met, and a supplement to DOE's environmental impact statement was completed.
 After DOE declined to complete the supplement and deferred to the NRC, the Commission directed the NRC staff to develop the supplement.
-A draft was issued in August 2015 for public comment, and a final version is expected to be completed in early 2016.
+This supplement was completed and published in early 2016.

 The Adjudicatory Process